zircleUI/docs/docs/api/z-spot.md

 - `xs`,
 - `xxs`

-### Play as button
+### z-spot as button
-This component can mutate its default behaviour to play as `button`.
+This component can mutate its default behaviour to run as `button`.
 To enabled it set the property `button` as `true`.
-Take into account that proerty `to-view` is disebled when `button` is active.
+> Take into account that property `to-view` is disabled when `button` is active. (no yet)

-In addition, you should add a [vue event](https://vuejs.org/v2/guide/events.html) when `button`is pressed.
+In addition, you should add a [vue event](https://vuejs.org/v2/guide/events.html) when `button` is pressed.

-### Play as range knob
+### z-spot as knob

-As happen with `button`, `z-spot`  can be a `range knob`.
+As happen with `button`, `z-spot`  can be a `knob`.
 As its name suggests this component displays an interactive circular progress bar with a circular handler.
 Usefull to create controls like volume, dimmers, etc.

-To enabled it set the property `knob` as `true` and optionally provide its initial value using the property `progress`.
+To enabled it set the property `knob` as `true` and optionally provide its initial value using the property `qty`.

 By default the `z-knob` has a range of 0-100 and show the current value in its label.

 You may need to the range values, unit displayed and where to show the current value.

-In this case, you can config that using the property progess as an `object`.
+In that case, you can pass an `object`.

 ```html
 <z-spot